wonderunit/shot-core/lib/zcam/mock-server/README.md

 ## Mock Z Cam RTSP

-The mock server doesn't provide mock RTSP, but you can simulate by running an RTSP server like live555MediaServer.
+The mock server runs an RTSP server for clients on :554.

-Given a 30 second test file, e.g.:
+Given a 5 second test file, e.g.:

 ```
 ffmpeg \